w3c/wai-intro-atag/content/no-code.md

 ## Example Scenarios

 These persona scenarios are examples of accessibility issues that disabled people experience using no-code tools.
+"Problem" shows user experiences with tools that have accessibility issues.
+"Works well" shows experiences with accessible tools.

 ### Everyone can add blocks of content

 <p><span class="persona">Persona: </span>
- Mohamed is an independent consultant who has a website to attract clients.
+ Martin is an independent consultant who has a website to attract clients.
 He is blind and uses a screen reader that reads aloud the information on his screen.
 </p>
 <div class="quotes">
   <ul>